pvnetto/data-cleaning-python-notebook/README.md

 # Data Cleaning using Python

 This is a submission for an activity for the Data Science I course (IMD0905) on Universidade Federal do Rio Grande do Norte (UFRN).
-The activity's goal was to answer all the questions on three python notebooks about data cleaning using python.
+The activity's goal was to answer all the questions about data cleaning using python on all three python notebooks.